 Boxer Randolph Turpin—nicknamed ‘Leamington Licker’—was born to an English mother and black father in the 1920s in Leamington, UK.
 After his father died when he was just one year old, Turpin and his other four athletic siblings were raised by their mother.

-Randolph became a pro boxer in 1946 during his service in the Royal Navy, after moving up through the local boxing clubs in Warwick and Leamington.
-He was one of Britain’s first mixed race boxers and came to the height of his career on the 10th of July, 1951 when he beat the legendary ‘Sugar’ Ray Robinson in a fight, claiming the world middleweight title in the process.
+Randolph became a pro boxer in 1946 during his service in the Royal Navy.
+After moving up through the local boxing clubs in Warwick and Leamington.
+He was one of Britain’s first mixed race boxers and came to the height of his career on the 10th of July, 1951.
+It was then when he beat the legendary ‘Sugar’ Ray Robinson in a fight, claiming the world middleweight title in the process.

 Turpin’s early boxing career

 After showing great promise as an amateur boxer, Randolph Turpin became the first black boxer to win a senior ABA Championship.
 Launching his professional boxing career in 1946, Turpin held fourteen straight victories before earning a draw and two defeats, which lead him to take a short break.
 He embarked on a weight training regimen to gain more power in his shots.

 After his return, he became the British middleweight champion in 1950, equalling the status of his older brother Dick who had been the first ever black British champion in 1948.
 Randolph won the European title after knocking out Luc van Dam.
 This win nominated him as the opponent to fight against ‘Sugar’ Ray Robinson during Robinson’s European tour.

 Turpin’s career would come to be defined by his fight with the great ‘Sugar’ Ray Robinson.
 Born to the name Walker Smith Jr. in 1921 in Georgia, ‘Sugar’ Ray Robinson and his family moved to New York to escape racial prejudice in the South.